Erythema Annulare Centrifugum

 Complications

-Unless erythema annulare centrifugum (EAC) is associated with an underlying disease, there are usually no complications.
+Unless EAC is associated with an underlying disease, there are usually no complications.

 Laboratory Studies

-Lyme antibody titer helps exclude erythema migrans, and serological studies can exclude syphilis.[39]
+Lyme antibody titer helps exclude erythema migrans, and serologic studies can exclude syphilis.[41]

-An antinuclear antibody test should be performed in the appropriate clinical setting.
-Systemic lupus erythematosus is in the differential diagnosis of EAC, and Sjögren syndrome has been reported in association with EAC.
+An antinuclear antibody (ANA) test should be performed in the appropriate clinical setting.
+Systemic lupus erythematosus (SLE) is in the differential diagnosis of EAC, and Sjögren syndrome has been reported in association with EAC.

 A purified protein derivative (PPD) test and an anergy panel can be used to help determine if an underlying M tuberculosis infection is present.

-If compatible with the clinical presentation of erythema annulare centrifugum, liver function studies may be useful because hyperbilirubinemia secondary to cholestasis and elevated transaminase levels secondary to hepatitis have been reported with EAC.
+If compatible with the clinical presentation of EAC, liver function tests (LFTs) may be useful because hyperbilirubinemia secondary to cholestasis and elevated transaminase levels secondary to hepatitis have been reported with EAC.

 With an appropriate history of gastrointestinal complaints, a stool examination may be useful to search for ova and parasites (ascariasis has been reported with EAC).